KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 [YouTube video](https://www.youtube.com/watch?v=iwYAHJzqfos) \(Crimson Witch domain\)

 2\) The damage from monster Skill effects cannot be reduced by skills like **Xingqiu's E/Q** and **Beidou's Q**.
-This means that comps like **Beidou Xingqiu** electro-charge that can usually tank enemy attacks by stacking damage reduction cannot tank these effects easily.
+This means that comps like **Beidou Xingqiu** Electro-charge that can usually tank enemy attacks by stacking damage reduction cannot tank these effects easily.

 [YouTube video](https://www.youtube.com/watch?v=IUgeUMhIUq8) \(Crimson Witch domain\)